afeng9889/YouTube_Trends_Project/README.md

 Postgres SQL is the database we intend to use.

 ### Machine Learning
 SciKitLearn is the ML library we'll be using to create a classifier.
 Our training and testing setup is categorizing number of views into groups (target variable: y) and the tag names as our independent variable (features: X).
-We currently plan to use random forest model to predict the trend.
+We currently plan to use Naive Bayes to predict the trend.

 ### Dashboard
 We currently plan to use tableau to create a dashboard and Google slides to create the final presentation.